na-na-hi/renget/archive/branching.md

 - 1 Apple
 - 1 Wonder Orb

-*(Good think I found this orb, otherwise I would be worried if the apple and berries would sell for enough money.)*
+*(Good thing I found this orb, otherwise I would be worried if the apple and berries would sell for enough money.)*

 ...